Gaming Helps! Learning from Strategic Interactions in Natural Dynamics: Model

 \section{Model}

 We consider a linear regression setting where the learner estimates the regression parameters based on strategically manipulated data from a sequence of agents over rounds.
 There is a true latent regression parameter $\beta^* \in [-1,1]^d$ that \emph{generates} an agent's label as a function of his feature vector.
 That is, for any agent with feature vector $x \in [-1,1]^d$, the real-valued label $y$ is obtained via $y = \beta^{*\top} x + \varepsilon$, where $\varepsilon$ is a noise random variable with $|\varepsilon| \leq \sigma$, and $\E [\varepsilon \mid x] = 0$.
 We also refer to an individual's features as variables.
-There is a distribution over the \emph{unmodified} features $x$ in $[-1 , 1]^d$; we let $\mu$ be the mean and $\Sigma$ be the covariance matrix of this distribution; we note that the distribution of unmodified features may be degenerate, i.e. $\Sigma$ may not be full-rank.
+There is a distribution over the \emph{unmodified} features $x$ in $[-1 , 1]^d$; we let $\mu$ be the mean and $\Sigma$ be the covariance matrix of this distribution; we note that the distribution of unmodified features may be degenerate, i.e., $\Sigma$ may not be full-rank.
+For example, this can happen in settings in which the non-meaningful features are merely proxies for the meaningful features (i.e., those that really control the label); in that case, one may imagine that the non-meaningful features are (possibly randomized) functions of the meaningful features, leading in particular to low-rank observations when few features are meaningful.

 Throughout the paper, we set $\mu = 0$.\footnote{This can be done whenever the learner can estimate the mean feature vector, since the learner can then center the features.
 The learner could estimate the mean by using unlabeled historical data; for example, she could collect data during a period when the algorithm does not make any decision on the agents, thus they would have no incentive to modify their features.}

 The agents and the learner interact in an online fashion.
 At time $t$, the learner first posts a regression estimate $\hatb^t\in \reals^d$, then an agent (indexed by $t$) arrives with their unmodified feature vector $x_t$.
 Agent $t$ modifies the feature $x_t$ into $\barx_t$ in response to $\hatb^t$, in order to improve their assigned score $\langle \hatb^t , \bar{x}_t \rangle$.
 Finally, the learner observes the agent's realized label after feature modification, given by $\bary_t = \beta^*{^\intercal} \barx_t + \varepsilon_t$.